MouseLand/cellpose/README.md

 If you are using a GPU, make sure its drivers and the cuda libraries are correctly installed.

-1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.8** and your operating system.
+1. Install an [Anaconda](https://www.anaconda.com/products/distribution) distribution of Python.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
-2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
+2. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path
 3. Create a new environment with `conda create --name cellpose python=3.8`.
+We recommend python 3.8, but python 3.9 and 3.10 will likely work as well.
 4. To activate this new environment, run `conda activate cellpose`
 5. To install the minimal version of cellpose, run `python -m pip install cellpose`.
 6. To install cellpose and the GUI, run `python -m pip install cellpose[gui]`.
 If you're on a zsh server, you may need to use ' ' around the cellpose[gui] call: `python -m pip install 'cellpose[gui]'.